sftcd/openssl/esnistuff/haproxy.md

 # Notes on building/integrating with haproxy

+## June 2023

+Based on some interest in bringing the haproxy integration up to the same level as for other servers, we're currenty investigating full support for HRR.
+Rekeying to follow, as are split-mode tests with early data etc.

+Still at the point of figuring out how to handle the ECH state so as to have it available when the 2nd CH is see in the case of HRR.

 ## May 2023 rebuild...

 I just updated the current code (i.e. without rebasing with upstream) to